Database Schema Migrations for Offline-First Web Applications

 Data Transformation and Backfill Workflows

 Structural changes rarely stop at schema definition; they often require migrating existing records to new object shapes.
 This involves opening cursors, reading legacy payloads, applying transformation logic, and writing updated records back to the store.
-For a complete implementation reference covering cursor iteration, error handling, and atomic writes, consult the Step-by-step IndexedDB version upgrade migration documentation.
+For a complete implementation reference covering cursor iteration, error handling, and atomic writes, consult the Step-by-Step IndexedDB Version Upgrade Migration walkthrough.
 Always batch writes and yield to the main thread periodically to avoid memory pressure on low-end mobile devices.
 Heavy synchronous transformations inside the upgrade transaction will trigger TransactionInactiveError or browser-level timeouts.

 Production-Ready Migration Implementation